Salisbury, Massachusetts is a small town on the North Shore of Massachusetts along the New Hampshire border.

 Saw mills, shipbuilding and fishing were the staples of Salisbury’s economy until the War of 1812 when these types of industries moved to bigger towns on the New England seacoast.

 Textiles mills became a new source of income for Salisbury when the industrial revolution reached the United States in the 1810s.
 The Salisbury Manufacturing Company opened a woolen mill in the town in 1812 and by the 1830s it had expanded to three mills.
-The mills were located in an area called Salisbury Falls which were later annexed to Amesbury in 1886.
+The mills were located in an area called Salisbury Falls which was later annexed to Amesbury in 1886.

 Other manufacturing industries that sprouted up in Salisbury in the late 1800s included small boat building, carriage making and hat and shoe manufacturing that continued well into the next century.